Robin Duvillard

-Robin Duvillard (born 22 December 1983) is a French former cross-country skier and non-commissioned officer who began competeting in 2002.
+Robin Duvillard (born 22 December 1983) is a French former cross-country skier and non-commissioned officer who began competing in 2002.

 Career

 At the 2010 Winter Olympics in Vancouver, he finished 50th in the 30 km mixed pursuit event.
 At the 2014 Winter Olympics in Sochi, he finished sixth in the 50 km freestyle mass start.

 Duvillard's best World Cup finish is second in the 9 km freestyle pursuit climb in Val Di Fiemme that concluded the 2016 Tour de Ski.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).